tedjp/fb64/README.md

 fb64 is **twice as fast as OpenSSL & 7 times as fast as Boost** at decoding 1 kiB of random data.

+fb64 is **8 times as fast as Boost** at encoding 1 kiB of random data.

 ```
 ----------------------------------------------------------------
 Benchmark                         Time           CPU Iterations